-from the emergence of some post-polio difficulties that weren’t evident before.
-I had been in supervised Physical Therapy for 3 months and had gotten somewhat stronger but was still unable to walk upright.
-It was time for me to transition to a gym to continue with my own unsupervised work-out.
+I came to 24 Hour Fitness shortly after a major back surgery, using a cane, unable to walk upright, and reeling from the emergence of some post-Polio difficulties that weren’t evident before.
+I had been in supervised physical therapy for three months and had gotten somewhat stronger but was still unable to walk upright.
+It was time for me to transition to a gym to continue with my own unsupervised workout.

-but not all of my abs.
+After a couple of months, I told Andre about my plan to have a brace designed that would enable me to stand up straight and walk upright.
+He had lots of questions and some reservations (it cost a lot of money), but he understood my motivation after I told him that when someone has Polio, the muscles affected do not come back.
+What we must do is develop and use other muscles to do the same work.
+My weakness from Polio (which I had at age 5) is in some, but not all, of my abs.
 After my back surgery, many other muscles were also atrophied, and some overused from walking bent-over for a year.
-Andre shared my excitement for this new brace and when I finally got it (some three months after ordering it) he also shared in my joy of finally having it, being able to walk upright on the treadmill, and he even shared his joy of being able to help me put it on!
+Andre shared my excitement for this new brace, and when I finally got it (some three months after ordering it), he also shared in my joy of finally having it, being able to walk upright on the treadmill, and he even shared his joy of being able to help me put it on!